clearhaus/3DSv2-api-documentation/source/index.rst

   The service is highly scalable and has been engineered to be redundant.

 Sandbox service
-  *(Not in production yet)* We provide access to a sandbox service that allows for continus testing against a "live" system.
+  We provide access to a sandbox service that allows for continus testing against a "live" system.

 Competitive pricing
-  We offer plans you can grow with!
-Our pricing is aimed at both low-end users as well as high-end enterprise users.
+  We offer plans you can grow with.
+Our pricing is aimed at both low scale users as well as high scale enterprise users.

 Dedicated dashboard
   *(Not in production yet)* Use our dedicated dashboard to gain insight into